The Occultation of a W=11.34 Star by (10430) Martschmidt

 K - InstrumentalMag = - 3.004 * (J-K) + ZeroLevel +/- 0.12

-The temperature was in the high 30's F, as there was frost on the wooden tables, and this was at 8:30pm, not that late into the night.
+The observing site temperature was in the high 30's F, as there was frost on the wooden tables, and this was at 8:30pm.
 Frost warnings were indeed issued by the local Monterey Bay weather people.
 The cold probably helped reduce thermal noise in the camera.
-Even though only 9 degrees from the 97% moon, the 2x setting and clean skies made for a background sky that was clearly below the target star and other fainter stars.
-I set gamma=1.0 to maximize any partial drop, and since I did not need to brighten the dark side of the sky pixel levels histogram, as shown in PyMovie.
+Even though the target was only 9 degrees from the 97% moon, the 2x setting and clean skies made for a background sky that was clearly well below the target star and other fainter stars.
+I set gamma=1.0 to maximize visibililty of any partial drop, and since I did not need to brighten the dark end of the sky pixel levels histogram.
+That histogram is shown below.

 My visual impression as I watched, was that I had a double occultation..
-I commented "Eyeah!" on the first D, and then was taken aback by seeing it reappear after 0.3s and then immediately disappear again for about 0.3s.
+I live commented "Eyeah!" on the first D, and then was taken aback by seeing it reappear after 0.3s and then immediately disappear again for about 0.3s.
 I took some Dark video to accompany this tape if it is valuable for other astronomers to do their own reductions.
 I had to wait a few more days to get a clear twilight sky and take flat field video, at the same focus and optics.
-After this flat field video, I then did a cleaning of the Watec chip (air blower) and removed a few dust motes seen on the Martschmidt video.
+After this flat field video, I then did a cleaning of the Watec chip (air blower only) and removed the few dust motes seen on the Martschmidt video captures seen here.
 None of the dust motes were over stars used in the reductions, however.

-I used PyMovie, and static circular 4px apertures.
+I used PyMovie, and static circular 4 px aperture masks.
 I used the two bright stars on either side of the target as my reference stars.
 The upper one remained w/o saturated pixels, while the lower ref2 star did have saturated pixels and was not used as a reference, but only as the second tracking star.
+For this first run, I did not use median filtering in either rows or columns.

 MagDrop report: percentDrop: 76.5